 For this reason, the terms “narcissism” and “narcissist” in this post refer to those that meet the criteria for APD and, or NPD.

 As human beings, it is only natural to be in disbelief that anyone would lie just to lie!
 Yet narcissists do.
 “When someone shows you who they are,” Maya Angelou noted, “believe them the first time.”

 Practioners and clients alike must seek to better identify and understand what narcissists mean by the things they say and do!

-By definition, it is not reasonable for practitioners or researchers to expect to identify narcissism through interviews or self-completion measures.
-Instead looking past the words they speak, and impressions they seek to make, narcissists self-identify, in couples and family counseling, for example, with a set of distinct behaviors.
+Because narcissists take pride in their ability to lie, gaslight and con others, those they deem “weak and inferior” in particular, it is not reasonable for researchers or practitioners to expect to identify narcissism through standard interview questions or self-completion measures.
+If instead one looks past the words they speak or gestures designed to impress or put up smokescreens, narcissists most always self-identify, for example, in couples and family counseling, exhibiting a set of distinct behaviors.

 As in the dystopian world of George Orwell’s 1984, the narcissist regards the truth as his biggest enemy, and takes pride in honing con artistry skills to ensure “the lie replaces the truth.”

 To take this seriously, it’s important to note the power of beliefs, in activating the neurochemistry of the human brain, to literally shape, start and stop behaviors.
 The cells of the body are designed to “listen” to our stream of thoughts 24/7.
 A narcissist targets the thoughts of another for takeover.
 Narcissists believe they are entitled to use whatever means necessary to maintain status quo power over another.
 In their worldview, those in status positions are entitled to lie.